bitcoin/bitcoin/contrib/guix/README.md

 ### As a Tool for Deterministic Builds

-From the top of a clean Bitcoin Core repository:
+From the top of a clean Syscoin Core repository:

 ```sh
 ./contrib/guix/guix-build.sh